Parametric Lattice Boltzmann Method: Conclusion

 \section{Conclusion}

 In conclusion, we have presented parametric discretized equilibrium distributions of the lattice Boltzmann method.
 The ranges of flow velocity and temperature providing $r_i \geq 0$ vary with regulating discrete velocities as parameters.
 Relatively stable and accurate isothermal models are obtained.
 Thermal compressible flows are respectively simulated by only five on-lattice discrete velocities and 25 in one- and two-dimensional spaces in contrast to seven and sparse 33 or 37 velocities of conventional models so that the computational cost is reduced by about 30\%.
-The accuracy and the stability of the derived models have been tested and compared with existing models by the Riemann problem of the shock tube.
+The enhanced accuracy and the enhanced stability of the derived models have been tested and compared with existing models by the shock tube problem and by the shear layer problem in two-dimensional space.
 The equilibrium distributions upon asymmetric sets of discrete velocities are also introduced.